lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}

 * Inactivity Timer.
-Timer to End the state machine when there is an error and there is no possibility to continue the transmission.
+A timer to end the fragmentation state machine when there is an error and there is no possibility to continue an on-going fragmented packet transmission.

 * MIC: Message Integrity Check.
 A fragmentation header field computed over an IPv6 packet before fragmentation, used for error detection after IPv6 packet reassembly.

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.

 * Retransmission Timer.
-Timer used in the sender transmission to detect error in the link when waiting for an ACK.
+A timer used by the fragment sender during an on-going fragmented packet transmission to detect possible link errors when waiting for a possible incoming ACK.

 * Rule: A set of header field values.